Abobos/Charge-Data-Service/README.md

 ### Project Structure

 Overall, the project is designed to be scalable, maintainable and extensible.
 The use of a monorepo architecture and shared dependencies in the libs folder ensures that changes can be easily propagated across both services.
-The task scheduler implementation ensures that the Open Charge Map data is constantly updated, while the graphql endpoint provides an efficient and easy-to-use medium for importing this data.
+The task scheduler implementation ensures that the Open Charge Map data is constantly updated, while the graphql endpoint provides an efficient and easy-to-use medium for importing the data.

 #### Architecture